Student loans and Bankruptcy

 This is a hard test to pass.
 For example, suppose each of the spouses in a couple went to graduate school and left school with $125,000.00 of debt.
 The couple would have $250,000.00 of student debt, which they initially might struggle repaying, but who knows what is in the future for a couple with each spouse having a graduate degree?
 Part 2 of the test will be very difficult to pass for this couple.

-So, the best candidate is a student who didn't get the degree finished and cannot get employment, or went to law school, tried and tried but did not pass the bar exam and cannot be an attorney.
+So, the best candidate is a student who didn't get a degree finished and cannot get employment, or went to law school, tried and tried but did not pass the bar exam and cannot be an attorney.
 These things happen, some who finish medical school cannot pass the boards necessary to become licensed doctors.

 Students who graduate, ask for deferments, and never start paying at all, are not likely to pass the third prong of the Brunner test.

 It is often easier to get an income based repayment program.
 Income based repayment programs review tax returns each year, and set a payment for the next year, based upon the debtor's income.
 After 25 years, anything remaining due is forgiven.
 These programs are called Ford programs, and some courts have ruled that the third prong of the Brunner test cannot be passed if the debtor has not applied (if eligible) for an income based repayment agreement.
+(This will become a Catch 22, as student loan debtors will have the Hobson's choice extending the term of their repayment, or suing quickly after finishing school.
+On the one hand, a court can say you fail the 3rd prong for not applying for a 25 year, income based repayment program, and on the other hand, say one cannot prove the economic situation will improve over the 25 years.)

 Here in California, part of the Ninth Federal Judicial Circuit, some Judges will evaluate what part of a student loan can be repaid without undue hardship, and only discharge part of the student debt.

 In order to have repaying Student Loans found to be an undue hardship, students have to sue and often have to go to trial to convince the bankruptcy judge the hardship is undue.
 It can be expensive, as this lawsuit is essentially a federal case.
-Bankruptcy courts are federal courts and use the Federal Rules for conducting cases (the Federal Rules of Civil Procedure, as incorporated into the Federal Rules of Bankruptcy Procedure.
+Bankruptcy courts are federal courts and use the Federal Rules for conducting cases (the Federal Rules of Civil Procedure, as incorporated into the Federal Rules of Bankruptcy Procedure) are used.